Hep-dog/RPi_dht22/README.md

     We use the absolute directory for the files and commands to fix this.

+Note:

+    Since we use the rsync to synchronize data from RPi clients to Ubuntu server, the data in server will be lost if those in clients are lost.
+    So we add the script in directory "Backup" to backup data day by day.
+    In this way, the origin data could be keey the size for latest few days to save storage, because all data are backup in server.
+    One should add the running of the backup script to crontab with per day schedule.

 ======================== Install and setup ==================

 The softwares used:

 1. Influxdb  ( database )